 It’s tricky but possible.
-With the right contract contingencies and clear communication with your real estate agent, it is likely to emerge relatively unscathed–as long as you don’t wait too long!
+With the right contract contingencies and clear communication with your real estate agent, it is possible to emerge relatively unscathed–as long as you don’t wait too long!

 Ask about Cancellation Upfront

 Before you even sign a listing agreement, ask your listing agent if you’re bound to the contract, or if you can step out of the deal at any point along the way.
 The answer should be anything but “no.” Why would you list with any company that would not promise your satisfaction with its services?
 If an agent says it’s against their policy, then that is a policy you don’t want to work with.
 Period.

 Ask the Broker For a Cancellation

 Maybe you didn’t ask upfront.
 You might be all caught up in the process by the time you realize you–for whatever reason–want to cut ties with the agent.
 If the agent doesn’t agree, you need to request cancellation through the brokerage.
 The listing, believe it or not, is not between you and the agent.
 It’s between you and the agent’s broker.

 When you request a cancellation, you can expect a bit of dispute.
 Regardless of the reason for terminating, odds are there won’t be an easy and clear route out.
 In the best case, brokers will be happy to assign you another agent to keep the listing in-house.
 In this situation, the broker will pay the fired agent a referral fee, and the process moves forward.
 Unfortunately, it probably won’t be that simple.
 In the case of a refusal, there are a few additional steps you can take.